Thomas Jay Oord

 Thomas Jay Oord (born 1965) is a theologian, philosopher, and multidisciplinary scholar who directs doctoral programs in Open and Relational Theology at Northwind Theological Seminary and directs the Center for Open and Relational Theology.
-He formerly taught for sixteen years as a tenured professor at Northwest Nazarene University in Nampa, Idaho, and as a philosophy professor at Eastern Nazarene College Quincy, Mass.
+He formerly taught for sixteen years as a tenured professor at Northwest Nazarene University in Nampa, Idaho, and as a philosophy professor at Eastern Nazarene College in Quincy, Massachusetts.
 Oord is the author or editor of more than thirty books and hundreds of articles.
 He is known for his contributions to research on love, open theism, process theism, open and relational theology, postmodernism, queer theology, the relationship between religion and science, Wesleyan, holiness, and LGBTQ+ advocacy.

 Early life and education

 Born on November 10, 1965, and raised in Othello, Washington, Oord went from high school to attend Northwest Nazarene College (NNU), graduating in 1988.
 After serving as an associate pastor for several years in a church in Walla Walla, Washington, he enrolled at Nazarene Theological Seminary, graduating with a Master of Divinity.
 While in seminary, he was an associate pastor in Lenexa, Kansas.
 Oord then attended Claremont Graduate University, earning an MA and PhD in religion in 1999.
 While at Claremont, Oord was an associate pastor at the Bridge Church of the Nazarene in Bloomington, California.
 He then taught at Eastern Nazarene College before returning to his alma mater, Northwest Nazarene.
 As of 2020, Oord directs doctoral programs in Open and Relational Theology at Northwind Theological Seminary Northwind Theological Seminary.